(Cello and Piano).

 There is also a successful adaptation of this piece for double bass and piano, titled Of Bow and Touch, which was given an award from the International Society of Double Bassists in 2001, and violist Peter Neubert suggested and aided in bringing the piece to his neck of the wooded instruments, with Of String and Touch.

-Review by Hans Sturm in the 2001 edition of Bass World:
+Review of the double bass version of this piece, "Of Bow and Touch," by Hans Sturm in the 2001 edition of Bass World:

 Of Bow and Touch is a dramatic work with beautiful bass melodies and an intriguing use of harmony and texture.